aethros/csci6461/README.md

 To run:

  - Execute the following command from the root directory of this repo.
 You can then attach to the application over port `5050` to begin debugging.
+Omit the `-agentlib:...` flag if you do not wish to debug, and simply wish to run the application.

 ```shell
 java \